Grant applications due October 14

 - Limited funds will be used in support of Independent Study (IS) projects.
 Funding will be considered for costs specifically related to work done over FWT.
 Funds for materials, which would be purchased as part of the project, whether or not the student was completing an IS are not funded.
 For example: Funding for props for a play a student is working on over FWT as part of a senior project will not be covered, but costs related to traveling to a particular site necessary to the study, which could not happen any time other than FWT, would.
 Similarly, for IS projects which will be completed during the spring term, only costs accrued during the FWT will be covered.

 Individuals or groups who provide funds for an FWT grant often specify criteria for its award and specify expectations if the grant is received.
 Please read each grant description carefully before completing your application.
 Students who receive a grant from an outside source are expected to write a thank-you letter to the grantor and may need to meet additional criteria as well, depending on the grant, including providing a reflection essay which can be shared with the donor.
-All grant recipients are required to participate in FWT Night in March (date tbd).
+All grant recipients are required to participate in FWT Night on March 15 from 6-8:30PM in CAPA.
 The event begins with a half-hour FWT Gallery, where students have a table of artifacts that represent their FWT—posters, pamphlets, photos, videos, work completed, and more—and informally explain their work to others who visit their table.
-This is followed by a series of five-minute FWT presentations.
-Grant recipients are expected to participate by either showcasing work during the half-hour FWT Gallery or by giving a five-minute presentation.
+This is followed by a series of five-minute FWT presentations from students wishing to share about their FWT in a more formal format.
+Grant recipients participate by either showcasing work during the half-hour FWT Gallery or by giving a five-minute presentation.
+(Public Action Grant awardees are required to give a five minute presentation.)
+All grant recipients are expected to attend the entire FWT Night event.

 - Robert Gary Miller ’86 Field Work Term Scholarship.
 Offered through an endowment established by Robert’s parents Marvin and Madelyn Miller, family members, friends, and alumni in memory of Robert (“Robby”) Gary Miller ’86.
 This scholarship is awarded each year to one or more outstanding Social Science students to help underwrite the FWTs of financially eligible students.
-The annual scholarship amounts vary, but typically range between $1,000 and $1,500 and, depending on the number of qualified applicants nominated by the committee, may be divided among multiple students.
-Scholarship recipients will be required to share their work publicly through the FWT Night event in March, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+The annual scholarship amounts vary, but typically range between $1,000 and $1,500, and depending on the number of qualified applicants nominated by the committee, may be divided among multiple students.
+Scholarship recipients will be required to share their work publicly through the FWT Night event on March 15, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

 - The Chris Conroy ’12 Field Work Term Scholarship for Writing.
 This grant is made available through a gift of the family and friends of Chris Conroy.
 According to his family, Bennington College was for Chris a place of exploration, articulation and dynamic learning in community, where ideas are "felt, wrestled, and courted.”
 The award(s) will be available to third or fourth year students who are emerging writers and/or who will be focusing on writing during their FWT.
 The grant stipulates that preference be given to students who are studying literature and/or film, as well as to students who will be spending their FWT working with the vulnerable and underserved.
 The total amount available is $1,000 per year, which may be awarded to one student or divided between two.
-Scholarship recipients will be required to share their work publicly through the FWT Night event in March and write a thank-you letter to and share their FWT reflective essay with the donors.
+Grant recipients will be required to share their work publicly through the FWT Night event on March 15, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.

-- TELOS Public Action Field Work Term Grant.
-Initiated in October 2010 thanks to generous contributions from the Bumper Foundation.
-TELOS grants are awarded to students participating in an FWT position or Independent Study focused on public action—either domestically or internationally.
+- Public Action Field Work Term Grant.
+Public Action Grants are awarded to students participating in an FWT position or Independent Study focused on public action—either domestically or internationally.
 Public action at Bennington is organized around increasing the abilities of our graduates to take effective action in the world on matters of great human concern.
 It puts urgent world issues such as poverty, war, the environment, public health, the struggle for democracy, education, energy, and social justice issues among others, at the core of a student’s education.
-TELOS applicants are tasked with explaining in their grant application essay how their FWT plans are associated with a response to a pressing world issue, and how their winter work is connected to advancing the quality of public life.
-TELOS applicants should take care to include information about the organization for which they will be working, its mission, how that work addresses issues of public action, and what they will be doing with the organization.
-Awards typically range from $700–$1200.TELOS applicants are required to be in good academic standing, and preference is given to students with financial need.
-TELOS grant awardees are expected to participate in a series of two FWT preparatory meetings led by the Dean of FWT on Mondays, November 23 and 30, from 12:30–1:45 pm.
-Recipients will be required to give a presentation about their work through the FWT Night event in March, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
+Students wishing to be considered for Public Action Grant monies are tasked with explaining in their grant application essay how their FWT plans are associated with a response to a pressing world issue, and how their winter work is connected to advancing the quality of public life.
+Applicants should take care to include information about the organization for which they will be working, its mission, how that work addresses issues of public action, and what they will be doing with the organization.
+Awards typically range from $700 to $1200.
+Awardees are expected to participate in a series of two FWT preparatory meetings led by the Dean of FWT on Mondays, November 23 and 30, 12:30–1:45 pm.
+Recipients will be required to give a formal presentation about their work through the FWT Night event on March 15, write a thank-you letter to the donors, and be willing to share their reflection essay with the donors.
 Sessions will also be offered in March, prior to the FWT Night to help interested students prepare for their presentations.

 - FWT Grant.
-Offered through the FWT & CDO.
-This grant program is open to all students.
+Offered through the FWT & CDO, this fund is available to all students.
 Funds vary based on FWT budget approval, but are generally range between $250 and $600.
-Typically, approximately $25,000 is awarded.
+Typically, approximately $25,000 is awarded annually.
 The committee seeks to provide as many students with as much money as possible, while meeting a reasonable amount of the student’s need.
-Recipients of the FWT grant will need to share their work publicly through the FWT Night event in March.
+Recipients of the FWT grant will need to share their work publicly through the FWT Night event on March 15.

 Strong applications are: